 Sri Lanka is home to four main religions, Buddhism, Hinduism, Islam and also Christianity.
 This means there is a lot more public holidays every year – 25 actually!
 Several of these holidays are festivals that can be appreciated by one & all.
-With so many occasions as well as festivals in Sri Lanka in 2019, we are here to assist you whittle down your bucket list, with our handpicked selection of the best points to do across the country.
+With so many occasions as well as festivals in Sri Lanka in 2020, we are here to assist you to whittle down your bucket list, with our handpicked selection of the best points to do across the country.

 So, given here are 9 such wonderful festivals & fairs in Sri Lanka that you must visit on your next get away.